eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/projection-matrices.md

 The [GLM](https://github.com/g-truc/glm) library reproduces the matrix/vector types and operations that are available in shaders, so that we can **easily port code** between C++ and shaders.

-It was originally designed to be as close as possible to the GLSL syntax, which is close in features to WGSL (although the types have slightly different names).
+It was originally designed to be as close as possible to the GLSL syntax, which is close in features to WGSL (although type names are slightly different).
 It is widely used, supported on multiple platforms, battlefield-tested, header-only (so easy to integrate).

+#### Integration

-Here is a tripped down version of GLM: [glm.zip](../../data/glm-0.9.9.8-light.zip) (392 KB, as opposed to the 5.5 MB of the official release).
+Here is a stripped down version of GLM: [glm.zip](../../data/glm-0.9.9.8-light.zip) (392 KB, as opposed to the 5.5 MB of the official release).
 Unzip this directly into your source tree.
 You can include it as follows:

 ```C++
 #include <glm/glm.hpp> // all types inspired from GLSL